Funakoshi Gichin Cup

 The Funakoshi Gichin Cup (also known as the Shoto Cup or the World Cup) is a major international karate tournament organized by the Japan Karate Association (JKA) roughly every three years.
-Formerly the Shoto World Cup, it is considered to be the successor of the IAKF World Championiships, first held in 1975.
+Formerly the Shoto World Cup, it is considered to be the successor of the IAKF World Championships, first held in 1975.
 The tournament is named after Gichin Funakoshi, the founder of Shotokan karate, and features karatekas from around the globe competing in kata (forms) and kumite (sparring).